How to Find the Perfect Toy for A Dachshund

 Less Mess:

 Many plush dog toys are full of stuffing, which makes a big mess in the house and can be swallowed quickly by your dog.
-A soft, plush squeaky toy with no stuffing (from Amazon) is a better choice for your dachshund.
+A soft, plush squeaky toy with no stuffing (from Amazon) is a better choice for your Dachshund.

 Scent: